lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/DECLARATIONS.md

-## Generative AI Statement
+## Generative AI and Technology Disclosure

-**Use of AI in Research:**
+**AI as Research Subject:**
-This research evaluated three large language models (GPT-4o, Gemini-2.0-Flash, Qwen-Plus) as research subjects.
-These models were not used for data analysis, interpretation, or manuscript writing.
+This study evaluates three large language models (GPT-4o, Gemini-2.0-Flash, Qwen-Plus) as research subjects for medical diagnostic assessment.
+These AI systems were used solely to generate diagnostic predictions that served as study data for analysis.
+The AI models were accessed via their respective commercial APIs (OpenAI, Google, Alibaba Cloud) under standard terms of service.

-**Use of AI in Writing:**
-No generative AI tools were used in the preparation of this manuscript.
-All writing, analysis, and interpretation were performed by the human authors.

-**Transparency:**
+**Manuscript Preparation:**
+The manuscript text, including introduction, methods, results, discussion, and conclusions, was written entirely by human authors without generative AI writing assistance.
+No AI tools (e.g., ChatGPT, Claude, Gemini, or similar) were used to draft, edit, or revise any portion of the manuscript text.

+**Data Analysis and Code:**
+All data analysis, statistical computations, and visualizations were performed by human authors using Python programming.
+Standard scientific libraries (pandas, scikit-learn, scipy, matplotlib) were used for data manipulation, statistical analysis, and plotting.
+All analysis code was written by human authors without AI code generation assistance.

+**Literature Search and Citations:**
+Literature search and reference management were conducted by human authors using traditional academic databases (PubMed, Google Scholar) and reference management software.
+No AI tools were used for literature review or citation generation.

+**Transparency Commitment:**
-All AI interactions are documented in the research data and code repository for full transparency.
+All interactions with the evaluated AI systems (GPT-4o, Gemini-2.0-Flash, Qwen-Plus) are fully documented in the publicly available research repository, including exact prompts used, API parameters, and complete prediction datasets.
+This ensures full reproducibility and transparency of the research methodology.